cagov/data-infrastructure/docs/infra/architecture.md

 works well for a single-database setup:

 * It allows development work to occur in a separate schema from production models.
-* It allows analytics engineers to develop side-by-side without stepping on each others toes.
+* It allows analytics engineers to develop side-by-side without stepping on each other's toes.

 A downside of the default is that production models all get a prefix, which may not be an ideal naming convention for end-users.